 Week D: Sumo Raw Deadlifts, Conv Deficit Snatch Grip Deadlifts.

 Standing Presses (all variations), DB Presses (alternate arms), DB Benches (alternate arms), Decline Benches (alternate arms), RB (#4, average bands) Squats, Dead Stop Squats, Partial Squats, Bench Squats, 3 or 1 Count Pause Squats, Box Squats, Feet Up Benches, Dead Stop Benches, Rack Benches, Board Benches, Rack Pulls.

 Effective But Don’t Fit:

-Inclines (all variations), Dips (on bars and rings), Cambered Bar Rows (all variations), Curl Bar Rows (all variations), One-Arm DB Rows (overhand), Two-Arm DB Rows (underhand), Olympic Squats (extra low, close stance, high bar with a Manta Ray), Manta Ray (close stance, high bar) Squats, Low Squats, Band Benches, Sumo Deficit RB Deadlifts, Conv Deficit Chain Deadlifts, Conv Deadlifts.
+Inclines (all variations), Dips (on bars and rings), Cambered Bar Rows (all variations), Curl Bar Rows (all variations), One-Arm DB Rows (overhand), Two-Arm DB Rows (underhand), Squats with Sleeves, Extra Low Squats with Sleeves, Manta Ray (close stance, high bar) Squats, Extra Low Manta Ray (close stance, high bar) Squats (aka Olympic Squats), Low Squats, Band Benches, Sumo Deficit RB Deadlifts, Conv Deficit Chain Deadlifts, Conv Deadlifts.

 Haven’t Tried Yet: